IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 {: #packet-pnc-overview}

-## IP/MPLS Domain Controller and NE Functions
+## IP/MPLS Domain Controller and IP router Functions

 Each packet domain in {{fig-ref-network}}, corresponding to either an IGP area or an Autonomous System (AS) within the same operator network, is